Felicia Abban: Early life

 Felicia Abban was born in the Western Region of Ghana and grew up in a seaside town named Sekondi-Takoradi.
-She was the eldest of six children and quickly followed her father's, J.E.
-Ansah, footsteps in photography and became his apprentice at the age of 14.
+She was the eldest of six children and quickly followed her father's, J. E. Ansah, footsteps in photography, becoming his apprentice at the age of 14.

 Abban studied under him for the next four years working on her craft and at the age of 18, she relocated from Takoradi to Accra, where she set up her own studio.
 In a few months she opened up her business, "Mrs. Felicia Abban's Day and Night Quality Art Studio" in the centre of Jamestown, Accra in 1955.

 Felicia's husband, Richard Abban, designed the fabric with Kwame Nkrumah's portrait on flowers with a map of Ghana for the country's independence celebrations in 1957.
-Abban's studio was also close to other studios including J.K.
-Bruce Vanderpuije's "Deo Gratias" and James Barnor's "Ever Young Studio".
+Abban's studio was also close to other studios, including J. K. Bruce Vanderpuije's "Deo Gratias" and James Barnor's "Ever Young Studio".
 They also contributed to the history of Ghanaian photographers during this time period.
-This was still before Ghana's independence and "Deo Gratias is the oldest photography studio still in operation in Accra.
+This was still before Ghana's independence and Deo Gratias is the oldest photography studio still in operation in Accra.
 It was established by Tamakloe's grandfather James Koblah Bruce-Vanderpuije in 1922, it earned a reputation for documenting key events in the country's history.
-James Barnor's photography studio in the early 1950s and captured intimate moments of luminaries and key political figures, including Ghana's first prime minister, Kwame Nkrumah as he pushed for pan-African unity and independence from colonial rule.
-In Abban's early career she also worked for the Guinea Press Limited, now known as The Ghana Times, which was also the publishing house of Kwame Nkrumah's Conventions People's Party when he became president.
+James Barnor's photography studio in the early 1950s captured intimate moments of luminaries and key political figures, including Ghana's first prime minister, Kwame Nkrumah, as he pushed for pan-African unity and independence from colonial rule.
+In Abban's early career she also worked for the Guinea Press Limited, now known as The Ghana Times, which was also the publishing house of Nkrumah's Convention People's Party when he became president.